vivienne/homebridge-haiku-senseme/README.md

     "platforms": [
         {
             "name": "Haiku by Big Ass Fans",
-            "platform": "haiku"
+            "platform": "haiku",
+            "discoveryInterval": 30
         }
     ]
 ```

 ## Notes

-* On startup, platform will run discovery for 30 seconds
+* On startup, platform will run discovery for the amount of time specified in the config (from 10-600 seconds, defaults to 30)
 * Ideally services would be added depending on their existence.
 PRs welcome.

 ## TODO